MolSSI-Education/python-package-best-practices/setup.md

 ~~~
 {: .language-bash}

-Once you've activated an environment, the name of the environment will be in parenthesis at the front of your command line prompt.
+Once you've activated an environment, the name of the environment will be in parentheses at the front of your command line prompt.

-If you wanted to create an environment for testing your code in Python 3.5, for example, you could use the command (Do not execute this, it's just an example.)
+If you wanted to create an environment for testing your code in Python 3.5, for example, you could use the following command.
+(Do not execute this, it's just an example.)

 ~~~
 $ conda create --name molssi_35 python=3.5